iluwatar/java-design-patterns/repository/README.md

 ## Known Uses

-* Spring Data JPA: Provides a repository abstraction over JPA implementations.
+* Spring Data JPA exemplifies the Repository pattern by providing a robust repository abstraction layer over JPA implementations, tailored for Java.
 * Hibernate: Often used with DAOs that act as repositories for accessing and managing data entities.
 * Java EE applications frequently utilize repository patterns to separate business logic from data access code.